 There is ongoing research into improving cancer treatments.
-Treatments have improved a lot, and are continuing to so.
+Treatments have improved a lot, and are continuing to improve.

 Take a close friend or relative with you when you visit the doctor or nurse.
 They can help you ask questions about your treatment.

 People often worry that they will be in pain if they have cancer.
-Or that the pain will be more that they can bear.
+Or that the pain will be more than they can bear.

 Many people with cancer have no pain.
 For people who do, many modern drugs and other types of treatment can successfully relieve or control it.

 The first thing most people ask about having cancer is whether they are going to die.